 - WARP (BW,RW): Transports party to previous floor.
 Cannot be used in battle.

-- SLO2 (BM,RM): ST non-elemental reduce hits to 1 or counter FAST
+- SLO2 (BM,RM): ST non-elemental reduce hits to 1 or counter FAST, +64 acc

 White: In my opinion, the hardest spell level to decide for.
 Every one of these spells has merit and, aside from LIFE, you can give up one of the other three.
 HRM3 does have the least long-term viability, but the short-term benefits can't be understated.
 CUR3 heals enough to be a small-scale panic button, and while HEL2 is no longer as good as HEL3, it's still decent.

 Black: If you don't have a White/Red/Time Mage, consider saving for WARP for its utility.
-SLO2 is usually the one to ignore: most of what you'd want to hit can be hit by regular SLOW anyway.
+SLO2 is usually the one to pass up: most of what you'd want to hit can be hit by regular SLOW anyway.
 Worth noting that any instant death spell used with ELEMENTAL SEAL can one-shot anything that doesn't outright resist instant death.
 Use BANE and similar spells with it at your own cheesy risk.

 ---